berryma4/metadata-forms-gui-archive/README.md

 # Meta data driven forms GUI for REST services![frigate forms logo](http-docs/img/frigate-forms-logo.png)
 ###### ***Status: Alpha-Dev** - Ready to use in projects but some features may need enhancements.*

 Building forms based GUI to CRUD operations.
-Provide a Meta data based system to deliver highly Git Demo functional user interfaces for editing, viewing and updating data in REST based services.
-Can dramatically reduce the Labor required to build and maintain custom GUI while retaining sufficient flexibility to deliver a pleasant and efficient user experience.
+Provide a Meta data based system to rapidly deliver highly functional user interfaces.
+It supports editing, viewing and updating data in REST based services.
+It can dramatically reduce the Labor required to build and maintain custom GUI while retaining sufficient flexibility to deliver a customized and efficient user experience.

 * **[Live demo]( https://frigateforms.com)** on github pages.
 Gitpages only allow form display and will not accept updates.
 If you wish to demonstrate saving data via REST calls then a server capable of processing PUT and POST commands must be available.
-See: [httpServer](httpServer)
+See: [httpServer](httpServer)    *The Demos are highly responsive,  Try them on both desktop and mobile devices.*

 Please file a Issue to request enhancements.
 You can also reach me on Linked-in [Contact](https://www.linkedin.com/in/joe-ellsworth-68222/)   main Git Repo URI:   [metadata-forms-gui](https://github.com/joeatbayes/metadata-forms-gui)